Orange balloon with a string.

 It’s important to note that independence looks different for everyone.
 Some may live fully on their own, while others benefit from occasional support from family, friends, or professionals.
 The goal is not just living alone, but living well with the tools to handle life’s responsibilities.

-At Steady Strides ABA, we are serving families and we provide personalized ABA therapy in Texas and Mexico that empowers individuals with autism to build independence and confidence.
+At Steady Strides ABA, we serve families and provide personalized ABA therapy in Texas that empowers individuals with autism to build independence and confidence.

 Take the first step toward steady progress.
 Contact us today!